-Pianka stresses relationships in a broader sense than spatial relationships, but he adds a scheme stressing scale in space and time.
+Pianka (1994) stresses relationships in a broader sense than spatial relationships.
+He adds a scheme stressing scale in space and time, but does not detect any paradox.
 'Community and ecosystem phenomena occur over longer time spans and more vast areas than suborganismal and organismal-level process and entities. (after Anderson (1986) after Osmund et al.)'